Frequently Asked Questions

 If I cannot afford my premium this month, can I pay double next month?

-Sometimes, not often though you may find it difficult to meet the premium payments on the first working day of the month.
-In order to assist you if you do find yourself in this position, can set aside a "Special Deduction" on a date which is more convenient.
+Sometimes, though not often, you may find it difficult to meet the premium payments on the first working day of the month.
+In order to assist you if you do find yourself in this position, you would be able to set aside a "Special Deduction" on a date which is more convenient.
 However, if the premium is not received by this date, you will have no cover for that period for which the premium was due and the policy will lapse.
 This means that, although the contract is still in force, there is no cover for that period.
 If we do not receive payment for that month, you unfortunately do not have cover.

 What do I need to do to cancel my policy?